Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 The mass of hydrogen, for example, is 1.6726d-24 g.
 One needs files in the simulation: 1) @cnt3-3p8Ca.f03: Molecular dynamics simulation code, 2) param_em3p8_Ca.h: Common parameters of this simulation,
-3) Cntemp_config.STARTC: figure parameters,
+3) Cntemp_config.STARTC: figure parameters, 4) p_config_ss.xyz_D150 and P135:
-4) p_config_ss.xyz_D150 and P135: Pellet electrons, H, C and Au ions.
+4) Pellet electrons, H, C and Au ions.
+The program is written in Fortran 2003 and MPI version 3 for parallelization.

 All explicit simulation code must satisfy the Courant condition, that is, Dx(length)/Dt(time step) > c, the speed of light.